heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ʊ. Ellen dreams she is back at Aberdeen Quay; the waters are stilled, and the sky coruscant with unfamiliar stars.
-Rev. Dewar faces towards the sea.
+Ʊ. Ellen dreams she is back at Aberdeen Quay; the waters are stilled, the sky coruscant with unfamiliar stars, and the Ashen House, an empty chamber of stone bobbing on the waves.
+Its genius loci has deserted it.
 "Child, what should you like to do?"

 Tilleadh.